thejano/laravel-filterable/README.md

 The final step is enabling `PostsFilterable` to your model.

 There are 2 ways to enable it:
-1. Globally, through returning the class path to `filterableClass()` method in the model
+1. Globally for the model, through returning the class path to `filterableClass()` method.
 ```php
 <?php